 If the roof blew off first, homeowners insurance should pay for the damage.
 However, the forensic science of what caused the damage, wind or water, is an area surrounded by controversy.
 Some companies have been accused of determining the cause of damage as water damage when many factors point to wind damage instead.
 The reason for this is that private insurers are not responsible if they can attribute the cause of damage to water.
 If you end up in this situation, get professional help.
 Professional help could include a public adjuster or an attorney.

-Q7) If I get flood insurance, does that mean I don’t need homeowners insurance?
+Q7) If I buy insurance to cover flooding, does that mean I don’t need homeowners insurance?

 No, flood insurance and homeowners insurance are completely different.
 They cover different risks.
 In fact, they aren’t even underwritten by the same companies.
 While they may be purchased through the same company, the insurance against flooding is underwritten through the federal government.